-At Slocumb Law Firm, our commitment to representing victims in personal injury law cases is absolute.
-We never represent corporations or insurance companies.
-When a family faces great difficulty, such as in a wrongful death case or one involving nursing home abuse, our attorneys and staff will be resolute in serving their legal needs, wherever the accident took place:
+At the Mike Slocumb Law Firm, our personal injury attorneys are committed to getting the best possible outcome for victims who have been injured due to a defective product.
+Our personal injury lawyers never represent corporations or insurance companies.
+When a family faces great difficulty, such as a wrongful death case or a claim involving nursing home abuse, our personal injury attorneys and staff will be determined to serve their legal needs, wherever the accident took place:

 The origin of the term “dram shop” is antiquated, but the harm caused by dram shop cases is very current and very real.
 (The historical reference is to England of the Eighteenth Century, when gin makers who sold spirits “by the dram” created a black market for illegal alcohol sales in an effort to avoid taxes.)

 Today, the term is used by the legal system to refer to any establishment that sells alcohol illegally.
 Most often it is applied in cases of selling alcohol to minors or to patrons already visibly under the influence.
 When it is sold to someone who then causes injury or wrongful death through a drunk driving accident, it becomes clear that this is not just a “nuisance crime.”

 Sellers of alcohol, including stores, bars, or sports/concert arenas, can be held legally responsible for property damage or harm to others if their sale of alcohol to minors or people who are visibly intoxicated led to those events.